olegv142/esp32-ble-uart-mx/README.md

 </details>

 ## Interoperability
 The adapters may be used either to connect to the similar adapter or another BLE adapter or application (Web BLE in particular).
-Note that using extended data frames requires decoding/encoding them at the other side of the connection if its not using the same **ble_uart_mx** adapter.
-Though this feature may be disabled at compile time.
-Apart from that the adapter works flawlessly with Web BLE applications.

-Another popular Chinese BLE adapter JDY-08 (https://github.com/olegv142/esp32-ble/blob/main/doc/JDY-08.pdf) may be used as peripheral device with **ble_uart_mx** adapter acting as central.
+Note that using extended data frames requires decoding/encoding them at the other side of the connection.
+In case the interoperability with other hardware is required the extended data frames feature may be disabled at compile time.
+For example the popular Chinese BLE adapter JDY-08 (https://github.com/olegv142/esp32-ble/blob/main/doc/JDY-08.pdf) may be used as peripheral device with **ble_uart_mx** adapter acting as central.
 Note though that it splits data stream onto chunks with up to 20 bytes each.
 An attempt to send more than 20 bytes to JDY-08 will fail.
 Extended data frames and dual characteristic mode should be disabled if interoperability with JDY-08 is required.

 <details>
 <summary>